(220 ILCS 5/19-140)

 (7) The total outstanding amount financed under the

-program shall not exceed $2.5 million for a gas utility or gas utilities under a single holding company, provided that the gas utility or gas utilities may petition the Commission for an increase in such amount.
+program in this subsection and subsection (c-5) of this Section shall not exceed $2.5 million for a gas utility or gas utilities under a single holding company, provided that the gas utility or gas utilities may petition the Commission for an increase in such amount.

 (d) A program approved by the Commission shall also include the following criteria and guidelines for such program: